cuplv/hopper/README.md

 Installation
 ------------
-Hopper requires Scala 2.10 (tested with 2.10.2 and 2.10.5) and sbt 0.1 or later.
+Hopper requires [sbt](http://www.scala-sbt.org/download.html) 0.1 or later.

-(1) Download [Droidel](https://github.com/cuplv/droidel) and follow the installation instructions.
+(1) Download [Droidel](https://github.com/cuplv/droidel) and follow its installation instructions.
 Publish Droidel to your local Maven repository by running `sbt publishLocal` in the droidel/ directory.

 (2) Download [Z3](https://github.com/Z3Prover/z3), compile the Java bindings, and copy the produced *.dylib (OSX), *.so (Linux), and *.jar files to hopper/lib: